- Raul Peck

 Jesus answered, “The first is, ‘Hear, O Israel: the Lord our God, the Lord is one; you shall love the Lord your God with all your heart, and with all your soul, and with all your mind, and with all your strength.’
 The second is this, ‘You shall love your neighbor as yourself.’
 There is no other commandment greater than these.”

-When I was in seminary and early ministry James Baldwin through his provocative writings made a deep impression on me.
+When I was in seminary and beginning my ministry James Baldwin through his provocative writings made a deep impression on me.
 Many times, I quoted his statement that being a black man in America meant being in a perpetual state of rage.
 His polemical The Fire Next Time I regarded as every bit of a God-sent prophecy as the denunciations of injustice hurled forth by Amos and Jeremiah.
 And now we see, thanks to this work by film-director prophet-Raoul Peck, that Baldwin’s words are as relevant today as they were a half century ago.
 Despite what the naïve Supreme Court justices thought when they ripped out the heart of the Civil Rights Act, racism is still almost as strong as it was when Jim Crow laws kept “Negroes” in their place.
 Racism has just gone underground, those still under its sway defending themselves by using the term “political correctness” against anyone who would call them out on their remarks and acts (usually disguised by code words and phrases such as “law and order”).

 The Haitian-born filmmaker in a way finishes a work that Baldwin was working on at the time of his death in 1987, Remember This House.
 He had completed just 30 pages and was hoping to visit the survivors of the three prophets he had cherished as friends, murdered between 1963 and 1967, Medgar Evers, Malcolm X, and Martin Luther King Jr. As we see words addressed to his literary agent typed onto the screen, Baldwin wanted “these three lives to bang against and reveal each other, as in truth they did, and use their dreadful journey as a means of instructing the people whom they loved so much, who betrayed them, and for whom they gave their lives.”

-The author’s text from his unfinished book are scattered throughout the film, read forcefully by Samuel L. Jackson.
+The author’s text from his unfinished book is scattered throughout the film, read forcefully by Samuel L. Jackson.
 We hear Baldwin himself in numerous clips from his TV appearances and speeches on college campuses.
-All of these provide evidence of what an articulate and courageous observer he was, a true prophet willing to call out liberal whites, as well as rabid segregationists, on their shortcomings.
+All of these quotations provide evidence of what an articulate and courageous observer he was, a true prophet willing to call out liberal whites, as well as rabid segregationists, on their shortcomings.
 Whites too often, Baldwin observed, thought racism to be an individual affair, conquered by converting the individual, when in reality it was systemic, embedded in our culture.
 The director also inserts archival photos and news clips from Civil Rights demonstrations and clips of his three friends, as well as photos and clips from ads demeaning to blacks, the latter including scenes from Hollywood films.
 None of the black screen characters, he says, acted like any black person he knew.

 The film clips will be of special interest to VP readers.
 They go back to the silent era’s Uncle Tom’s Cabin and the Thirties era King Kong, Dance, Fool, Dance, and the Stepin Fetchit movies with their negative image of blacks.
 Films from later on include Imitation of Life, Guess Who’s Coming to Dinner? and The Defiant Ones.
 Baldwin’s comments on the latter remind me of my surprise years ago, when I first read his report of the reaction to the film of the audience in Harlem (I think this was in The Fire Next time.).
 Like other whites, I saw the film, about a black and a white convict (played by Sidney Poitier and Tony Curtis) escaping while still chained together, as an appeal to racial brotherhood because their hatred of each other slowly changes to mutual respect.
 Blacks saw it otherwise.
 The two convicts manage to break the chain that had bound them together.
 When Poitier’s character jumps aboard a slow-moving freight train, Curtis’ almost reaches the black’s outstretched hand, so he can be pulled aboard.
 Failing to do so, the black jumps off, now unwilling to abandon his friend.
 Baldwin approvingly reports that the black audience yelled, “Fool!
 Get back on the train!”
 The author points out that liberal depictions of black-white relations in film are attempts to get blacks to let whites off the hook and make them feel better without really facing up to the enormous damage that racism has inflicted on blacks—and on whites as well.